CRESYM/colib0.github.io/pages/models/CompensationDevices/STATCOM/index.md

 ### DC Voltage control

-The following control is added to the typical Grid Following control scheme in order to maintain the voltage level at the capacitor.
+The following control is added to the typical Grid Following control scheme in order to maintain the voltage level at the capacitor [[2]](#2).
 This ensures that it is not being overcharged or discharged.
 For a capacitor with a capacitance value $$C$$, the following equation relates the power $$P_{dc}$$ and its energy:

 <div style="background-color:rgba(0, 0, 0, 0.0470588); text-align:center; vertical-align: middle; padding:4px 0;">